method5/plsql_lexer/README.md

-`PLSQL_LEXER` 0.3.1
+`PLSQL_LEXER` 0.3.2
 ============

-PL/SQL Lexer is a toolkit for solving real-world language problems, in PL/SQL.
+PL/SQL Lexer solves real-world language problems, in PL/SQL.

-## Procedures
+## Packages and Types

-See the individual packages for details on each procedure.
+**Main Package**

-- **TOKENIZER** - Converts statements into PL/SQL tokens, and tokens back into strings.
+ - *TOKENIZER* - Convert statements into PL/SQL tokens and tokens back into strings.

-	Create tokens for SQL and PL/SQL statements:

-		function tokenize(p_source clob) return token_table;

-	Create a CLOB from tokens:

-		function concatenate(p_tokens in token_table) return clob;

-	Tokens are the central data structure of this program.
-This is the TOKEN type specification:
+**Script Execution Packages**

+ - *STATEMENT_CLASSIFIER* - Classify a statement as DDL, PL/SQL, SELECT, ALTER, etc.
+ - *STATEMENT_FEEDBACK* - Get a message similar to SQL*Plus feedback messages.
+For example "0 rows created".
+ - *STATEMENT_SPLITTER* - Split multiple statements into individual statements based on a terminator.
+ - *STATEMENT_TERMINATOR* - Remove unnecessary terminating semicolon and SQL*Plus delimiters.
+This prepares a statement to run as dynamic SQL.

+**Code Analysis Packages**

+ - *MISPLACED_HINTS* - Find hint in the wrong place.
+For example, `insert into /*+ append */ ...` is incorrect because the hint should be placed immediately after the `insert`.

+See the top of each file in the packages directory for more thorough documentation.

+**Types**

+See the file types.sql for all the type definitions.
+The most important type that's central to all programs is TOKEN:

 	create or replace type token is object
 	(
 		type                varchar2(4000), --String to represent token type.
 See the constants in TOKENIZER. value               clob,           --The text of the token. line_number         number,         --The line number the token starts at - useful for printing warning and error information. column_number       number,         --The column number the token starts at - useful for printing warning and error information. first_char_position number,         --First character position of token in the whole string - useful for inserting before a token. last_char_position  number,         --Last character position of token in the whole string  - useful for inserting after a token. sqlcode             number,         --Error code of serious parsing problem. sqlerrm             varchar2(4000)  --Error message of serious parsing problem.
 	);

-- **STATEMENT_SPLITTER**  Split multiple statements into individual statements based on a terminator.

-	Split statements like SQL*Plus and drop the delimiter.
-Delimiters must be on a line with only whitespace.
-Delimiters may be counted even if they are inside a string or comment:

-		function split_by_sqlplus_delimiter(
-			p_statements        in clob,
-			p_sqlplus_delimiter in varchar2 default '/'
-		) return clob_table;

-	Split statements terminated by semicolons but keeps the final semicolon:

-		function split_by_semicolon(
-			p_tokens in token_table
-		) return token_table_table;

-	Split statements like SQL*Plus and then also split by semicolon:

-		function split_by_sqlplus_del_and_semi(
-			p_statements        in clob,
-			p_sqlplus_delimiter in varchar2 default '/'
-		) return token_table_table;

-    The package may throw one of these custom exceptions:

-        -20000, The SQL*Plus delimiter cannot be NULL.
-        -20001, The SQL*Plus delimiter cannot contain whitespace.
-        -20002, Fatal parse error in X around line #Y, column #Z of the original string.

-- **STATEMENT_CLASSIFIER** - Classify a statement as DDL, PL/SQL, SELECT, ALTER, etc.

-		procedure classify(
-			p_tokens          in token_table,
-			p_category       out varchar2,
-			p_statement_type out varchar2,
-			p_command_name   out varchar2,
-			p_command_type   out number,
-			p_lex_sqlcode    out number,
-			p_lex_sqlerrm    out varchar2,
-			p_start_index     in number default 1
-		);

-- **STATEMENT_FEEDBACK** - Get a message similar to SQL*Plus feedback messages.

-		procedure get_feedback_message(
-			p_tokens                   in token_table,
-			p_rowcount                 in number,
-			p_success_message         out varchar2,
-			p_compile_warning_message out varchar2
-		);

-- **STATEMENT_TERMINATOR** - Remove unnecessary terminating semicolon and SQL*Plus delimiters.
-This prepares a statement to run as dynamic SQL.

-		function remove_semicolon(
-			p_tokens in token_table
-		) return token_table;

-		function remove_sqlplus_delimiter(
-			p_tokens in token_table,
-			p_sqlplus_delimiter in varchar2 default '/'
-		) return token_table;

-		function remove_sqlplus_del_and_semi(
-			p_tokens in token_table,
-			p_sqlplus_delimiter in varchar2 default '/'
-		) return token_table;

 ## How to Install